Nutrition, B.S.Nutr./M.S. - Coordinated Program in Dietetics (5-Year)

 Why Take This Major?

 The 5-year Bachelor's to Master's Coordinated Program is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and culminates in a B.S. in Nutrition and M.S. in Nutrition and Dietetics Practice.
-It includes 1000-hours of supervised practice designed to meet competencies needed for entry-level practice in the field of Dietetics.
-Graduates are eligible to sit for the Registration Examination for Dietitians after successful program completion.
+As of January, 2024 a master's degree will be required for all graduates wishing to become Registered Dietitian Nutritionists.
+Our accelerated program provides the bachelor's, master's and supervised practice experience in just 5 years for incoming freshman.
+It is the only one of its kind in Philadelphia and one of only about 30 similar programs in the U.S.

 Program Requirements

 Students must have successfully completed or be enrolled in all of the required courses for the 5-year program up through and including the Spring Semester of Junior Year.
 Students must have a GPA >/= 3.2 including courses transferred in for the major, earned a B or above in NUTR 310 Management in Nutrition and Dietetics, NUTR 320 Quantity Food Preparation and Management, NUTR 341 Medical Nutrition Therapy I, NUTR 342 Medical Nutrition Therapy II, and any 400 level NUTR courses, and have a C or better in all science and nutrition courses.
-Students who have met minimum requirements for admission to the Coordinated Program as of Spring, 2022 will be able to apply for the first cohort of the Master's Coordinated Program.
 High-achieving students offered direct admission to the 5-year program as freshmen must meet these standards in order to remain in the program.
 Students not meeting the required GPA and course grade requirements will earn a Bachelor of Science in Nutrition if all requirements are met, but will not progress to the Master’s Program.

 Degree Earned